FlavourSys/user-manual/installation/client.rst

   have one.
 Edit names may only consist of (Latin) characters, numbers, and underscores.

-:Create SMB user: In case you have a NAS storage solution, the Mint server can automatically create a SMB user for you, using the edit's name as the username.
+:Create SMB user: In case you have a NAS storage solution, the Mint server can automatically create a SMB user for you, using the edit's name as the user name.
   The randomly generated password will be sent back to the client in the next step.
   If you need to manage SMB users yourself or are using a authentication-less setup, please uncheck this option.